MichaelABryant/excel-food-cardio-tracker/README.md

 ### Dashboard

 The Dashboard sheet provides the analysis of the user's diet by filling up a checklist (top left) and calculating servings of each item in the checklist and displaying them in a chart (top right).
 The bottom section is for comparing the user's diet with six other diets.
 A slicer is used to select the diet of interest.
-Calculations used for the chart are hidden to the right of the dashboard.
+Calculations used for the charts and checklist are hidden to the right of the dashboard.
 These formulas use INDEX(), MATCH(), and VLOOKUP().
+The checklist uses conditional formatting to highlight the cells.
 A button in the top row allows the user to return to the Home sheet.

 <div align="center">
 <figure>